genelet/mlm/README.md

 ```
 You need to use *Redirect* functions of your web server to set the above methods up.

 Meanwhile, the new applicant, with the help of sponsor, may also specify his pyramid upline by filling in upline's member ID and leg.
 This is just an option.
-We have implemented an rule to do *automatical pyramid placement*.
+We have implemented an rule to do *auto pyramid placement*.
 Please see section 4.5).

-#### 3.1.2) On backend
+#### 3.1.2) Backend

-The backend shows the list of new applicants in *Membership/New Signups*.
-Manager can execute two actions on each new application: activate the application, or delete it.
-If activating, he should put a money transaction ID on it.
-So in case you can track back where the money came from.
-Meanwhile, our system will record manager's username into the *member_signup* table.
+On backend, new applicants are listed in *Membership/New Signups*.
+Manager can activate it, or delete it.
+If activating, the backend manager who works on this page, should put a transaction ID so as to track where the money came from.
+Meanwhile, our system will record the time and manager's name in the *member_signup* table.

 Again, *mlm* does not process real trasactions.
-It depends on your manager to put markers to fulfil transactions and shipping etc.
+It depends on your manager to put markers to proceed.

-After the signup is activated, a new record appears as *Pending Order* in *Sales*.
+After the signup is activated, the new member will fully engage in all compensation plans.
+(Because the payment is completed.)

 ### 3.2) Process Sales Orders

-What *Pending Order* means, is that you already have charged the singup fee from the member, but you haven't shipped the initial package.
-At this moment, the one is already a full, active member and participates in all bonus calculations.

-The next step to process a sales order is *Processing*, which means the order is sent to your shipping-and-handling department to process.
-You may put optional messages here as a remark.
+At the same time, a new *Pending Order* is generated in *Sales*, meaning that you have charged the new member but need to package and ship the order.

+After your warehouse has packaged the order, you should come to this page again, to turn the order status to *Processing*, meaning the order is now in your shipping department.

-The last step is to put it into status "Delivered", which means the prouduct is delivered.
+The last step is to turn it into status "Delivered", which means the prouduct is delivered.
 Put a tracking ID here.

-We provide only brief shipping-and-handling features, which are good enough for your to run bonus calculations and track orders.
-Developers may implement own logistic or EPR software system to do a fullly-featured management.
+You may implement your own logistic or EPR software system to track orders.

-### 3.3) Product and Retail Shopping
+### 3.3) Online Shopping

-Just as sales orders, we provide only a limited shopping experience.
+Just as sales orders, we provide only a limited shopping function.
 You may enhance it, or implement another eCommerce package.

 #### 3.3.1) category

-Your products are grouped into different categories by natures.
+Products are grouped into different categories by natures.
 Go to *Product/Categories* to manage categories e.g. to create a new category.

 #### 3.3.2) item

-Then you go to *Product/Produc Items* to manage physical product items.
-Here you can name it, put description on it, or upload thumbnail and full image etc.
+Then go to *Product/Produc Items* to manage physical product items.
+For example, you can create a new item with price, BV, description, thumbnail and full image etc.

-#### 3.3.3) package
+#### 3.3.3) product package

-You would sell to your signups with pre-defined *Packages* of fixed items and fixed price and BV, intead of to let customers to shop around randomly.
-Go to *Product/Packages* to create a new empty package, by specifying its name and membership type.
+In many cases, such as the initial signup, you may sell products in *Packages*.
+A pre-defined package consists of fixed items with discount price.
+Go to *Product/Packages* to create a new empty package by specifying its name and membership type.
 Then fill it in with real items.

-The total price of a package does not have to be the sum of the items, since you may have discount.
-So specify a price here.
-However, when calculating bonuses, we will use **intrincic price** defined in *def_type*.
-Why?
-Because your discount may change often during the time, but the bonus calculation need to be kept consistently.
+The total price of a package does not have to be the sum of the included items because of discount.
+So you have option to specify the price.

-Note that package is only for specific member type, so you can't change BV here.
+For the initial signup package, the system will always use the **intrincic price** defined in *def_type* to calculate the BV.
+I.e., the BV will be fixed for a specific membership, whatever package's sales price is.
+Because you may adjust package's items and discount price at any time, but the BV must be kept the same in the compensation calculation.

 #### 3.3.4) retail shopping